Gunman Who Shot NYPD Lieutenant Inside Bronx Precinct May Be The Shooter In Earlier Police Attack

 — Port Authority PBA (@PAPD911) February 9, 2020

-Though the gunman is believed to be connected to a shooting of two Bronx police officers on Saturday, authorities have not yet released his name to the public.
+“Multiple shots were fired by the perpetrator at close proximity into the van,” said Police Commissioner Dermot Shea during a press conference.
+“At least one, possibly two, shots struck the operator of the van.
+One struck him in the chin.
+One struck him in the neck narrowly missing the carotid region and it is a miracle that we are not here under worse circumstances.”

+The photos above were posted on social media following Saturday night’s shooting.
+Police have not said whether or not they are looking for a second suspect.

-Police Believe The Suspect Is The Same Gunman Who Opened Fire ‘Assassination Style’ On NYPD Officers On Saturday Night
+Police Believe The Suspect Is The Same Gunman Who Opened Fire ‘Assassination’ Style On NYPD Officers On Saturday Night

 CommissBratton: RT NYPDnews: WATCH LIVE as NYPDShea and nycmayor provide an update about tonight’s incident where an NYPD police officer was shot in the Bronx. https://t.co/ZoOKdSnpg6